Uniswap/unichain-contracts/docs/autogen/src/src/UVN/L1/StakingMiddleware/libraries/Votes.sol/abstract.Votes.md

 *copied from @openzeppelin/contracts/governance/utils/Votes.sol
 modifications:
 _delegate: when a delegator delegates to an operator the total supply of votes increases by the total stake of the delegator and vice versa for undelegating
-_slashOperatorVotes: added function to slash the operator votes (delegated votes of multiple delegators simultaneously)*
+_updateOperatorVotesAfterSlashing: added function to slash the operator votes (delegated votes of multiple delegators simultaneously), accepts the new amount of votes after slashing*

 *This is a base abstract contract that tracks voting units, which are a measure of voting power that can be transferred, and provides a system of vote delegation, where an account can delegate its voting units to a sort of